-- Entry requirements.
-As this course is a demanding course, you are expected to show evidence of your interest and application to the subject in the form of a portfolio (this can be your sketchbook, and other work, or just other art work done outside school.
-This option is both interesting and rewarding, but is demanding and requires a sustained application. - We aim to provide a visit to explore contemporary Art and build your experience of a range of different ideas and approaches inherent in the work of others. - Further enquiries please contact Curriculum Area Leader, Mr T. Buckmaster (Tbuckmaster@wadebridge.cornwall.sch.uk)
+- Entry requirements To be successful in this course significant independent study and production of work outside of school is required.
+If you are considering taking Art reflect on whether you have the commitment to devote significant time outside of school to the production of portfolio work.
+Your key stage 3 portfolio is a good indicator as to whether you are suited to this level of application and style of working.
+This option is both interesting and rewarding, but is demanding and requires a sustained application to be successful - We aim to provide a visit to explore contemporary Art and build your experience of a range of different ideas and approaches inherent in the work of others. - Further enquiries please contact Curriculum Area Leader, Mr T. Buckmaster (Tbuckmaster@wadebridge.cornwall.sch.uk)